Indre-V/bee-aware/README.md

 ### Typography

 - The font family chosen for Bee-Aware was 'Libre Franklin'.
-This font has a high readability and makes the design look clean and simple.
+This font has a high readability and makes the design look clean and easy to follow.

 ### Colour Scheme

 - The colour scheme was used based on pollinator and plant colours.
 Neutral soft pale pink was chosen for backgrounds.
 Main accent colour is saffron yellow and together with licorice brown represent the bee.
 The combination of green and yellow used throughout the website in various shades for more nature inspired looks.
-All the box shadows are combined of green and yellow and are the same size throughout the website.
+All the box shadows are combined of green and yellow and are the same size throughout the website which helps ato create unique and cohesive look.

 ![Nature colour scheme](docs/nature-color-scheme.png)